-Overnight stay in Perryopolis (or West Newton).
+Overnight stay in West Newton.

 After a full breakfast to start the day off right, you’ll have the chance to pedal through some of the most gorgeous sections of the GAP trail – Ohiopyle State Park.
 Arriving in Ohiopyle (population 60!), take your time exploring the small town and surrounding hiking trails.
 Perhaps add an afternoon tour of Frank Lloyd Wright’s Fallingwater, or simply sit by the falls and watch the rafters and kayakers make their way through the rapids.
-[Cyclists on the 5-day tour will spend the night in Ohiopyle.]

-Overnight stay in Confluence (or Ohiopyle).
+Overnight stay in Ohiopyle.

 5-Day Package – Extra Day: Stay in Ohiopyle overnight, then the next day visit Frank Lloyd Wright’s Fallingwater or enjoy other Ohiopyle activities before biking another 11 miles to Confluence that night.

-On Day 3 the trail leads you through the dense woods and rolling farmland of Southwestern Pennsylvania.
+Today the trail leads you through the dense woods and rolling farmland of Southwestern Pennsylvania.
 The newly opened Pinkerton Tunnel is your first of several tunnels on the GAP (use caution entering and exiting!).
 Ride across the Salisbury Viaduct and take a moment to pause and enjoy the spectacular view.
 End the day in the sweet town of Meyersdale (home of the Pennsylvania Maple Festival).